 4. They Are Very Low Maintenance

-Most people assume that chickens, like other outdoor livestock such as horses, are high maintenance and will take up hours of their day caring for them.
+Like other outdoor livestock such as horses, most people assume that chickens are high maintenance and will take up hours of their day caring for them.
 This couldn’t be further from the truth.

-In our experience chickens are one of the easiest animals to keep and care for.
+In our experience, chickens are one of the most accessible animals to keep and care for.

-We challenge you to only spending 20 minutes a day with your hens though!
-We like to just sit out in the garden in the evening and watch our hens- there is something relaxing about just watching them and hearing them merrily clucking to themselves…
+We challenge you to only spend 20 minutes a day with your hens, though!
+We like to sit out in the garden in the evening and watch our hens- something is relaxing about just watching them and hearing them merrily clucking to themselves.

-Keeping chickens is a great way to teach your children fundamental life principals.
+Keeping chickens is a great way to teach your children fundamental life principles.

 Although this won’t apply to everyone, if you do have children, teaching them with chickens will give them experiences they will remember their entire life!

-We also love the fact that keeping chickens in our backyard, helps our kids understand the importance of nature and where the eggs come from.
+We also love that keeping chickens in our backyard helps our kids understand the importance of nature and where the eggs come from.

 They Need Attention Every Day